dsyph3r/symblog-docs/docs/configuration-and-templating.rst

     }

 Now create the template for this action.
-As you can see in the controller action we are going to render the Page index view template.
+As you can see in the controller action we are going to render the Page index template.
 Create the template at ``src/Blogger/BlogBundle/Resources/views/Page/index.html.twig``

 .. code-block:: html